Links on Android Authority may earn us a commission. Learn more.

 The OnePlus 10 Pro marks the first flagship launch from a team working under the united banner of OnePlus and Oppo.
 However, you won’t be seeing much of Oppo in the design language — it has its own unique style that differs greatly from the flagship phones we’ve seen from its BBK sister company.

-The phone is shipping in two variants that offer a combination of 8GB of RAM and 128GB of storage or 12GB of RAM and 256GB of storage, though the latter hasn’t been confirmed for the US market as yet.
+The phone is shipping in two variants that offer a combination of 8GB of RAM and 128GB of storage or 12GB of RAM and 256GB of storage.
 Buyers also get a choice of two colors: Volcanic Black or Emerald Forest.

 Read more: The best Android phones